 1. The Green Mill

 Let’s kick things off with a venue that still looks, feels, and (most importantly) sounds like it did in Al Capone’s Chicago.
 The Green Mill Cocktail Lounge is the beating heart of Uptown’s historic entertainment district.
 Chicagoans have enjoyed drinks and music here since 1907, when it opened as a roadhouse.
 Capone henchman “Machine Gun” Jack McGurn ran the joint during Prohibition.
+We have frequently designed custom tours that visit this famous juke joint.

 According to legend, Capone’s favorite booth has unobstructed views of both doorways.
-If he (or his men) saw trouble entering, they could scurry into the tunnels below the bar, which ferried them across the street to safety.
+If he (or his men) saw trouble entering, they could scurry into the tunnels below the bar, which ferried them across the street to safety

 The other, bloodier, legend concerns the entertainer Joe E. Lewis.
 McGurn had Lewis under contract to perform at the Green Mill, but a rival gang’s club, the New Rendezvous, offered more money.
 Lewis planned to make the switch, so McGurn sent enforcers to Lewis’s residence.
 They proceeded to cut his throat and tongue in the doorway of his Lincoln Park hotel room.
 Amazingly, Lewis survived and even resumed his singing career after Capone paid for his recovery bills.
+I shared this bloody story in a live-streamed tour a while back – would be more than happy to create more custom content like that for you!

 2. Exchequer Restaurant & Pub